songyahui/Timed_Verification/paper/Response.md

 #### Q1.
 Where do the models come from?

 The evaluation benchmark (16 selected programs) was created by ourselves.
-We developed a set of testing programs (~70 programs) during the development process.
+We developed a set of testing programs (~70) during the development process.
-The testing programs were designed in a functionality-oriented way, where each forward rules in Sec.
-4.1 has 3-8 testing testing programs.
+The testing programs were designed functionality-oriented, where each forward rule in Sec.
+4.1 has 3-8 testing programs.
 The rest ~20 programs are mixed combinations of different constructs and some stress tests.

 Our selected programs were from the last ~20 programs varying from lines of code.

 #### Q2.
-We like to explain why not choosing existing benchmarks:
+We like to explain why not to choose existing benchmarks:

 Model checkers like Uppaal take timed automata directly as their inputs, which is not feasible for our tool.

 Model checkers like PAT take timed process algebras as their inputs are more feasible.
-We indeed included some tests from their examples into our tests, such as the Fischer’s Mutual Exclusion Protocol (cf Fig. 4).
+We indeed included some tests from their examples in our tests, such as the Fischer’s Mutual Exclusion Protocol (cf Fig. 4).
-But they do not support value dependent bounds in their timed behavioral patterns.
+But they do not support value-dependent bounds in their timed behavioral patterns.
-However, we take the `value dependent bounds` to be one of our main novelties, therefore most programs in our benchmark are created ourselves, and have value dependent time bounds.
+However, we take the `value-dependent bounds` as one of our main novelties.
+Therefore most programs in our benchmark are created ourselves and have value-dependent time bounds.

 #### Q3.
-What kinds of specifications you check and any comparisons with PAT?
+What kinds of specifications do you check and any comparisons with PAT?

 All the specifications are with value-depended constructors.
 For each program, the very first specification is its strongest postcondition (which should be valid).
-Then we derived the rest specifications by adding various mutations (or mixture of the mutations) into the strongest postcondition, such as: disjunctions, negation of certain events, modification of the clock constraints, inserting parallel traces etc.
+Then we derived the rest specifications by adding various mutations (or a mixture of the mutations) into the strongest postcondition, such as: disjunctions, the negation of certain events, modification of the clock constraints, inserting parallel traces etc.

-For the programs we included from PAT benchmark, we validate the verification results against PAT implementation (as in given the same logic model and the same specification, our tool and PAT return the same verification results).
+For the programs we included from the PAT benchmark, we validate the verification results against PAT implementation (as in given the same logic model and the same specification, our tool and PAT return the same verification results).
 For the rest specifications, we manually label the expected verification results.
-And all the results presented in Table.
+And all the results are presented in Table.
 3 were as expected.

 #### Q4.
-Do the authors plan to make their tool and experiments publicly available?
+Do the authors plan to make their tools and experiments publicly available?

 Yes.
-In fact the source code is open sourced now.
+The source code is open-sourced now.
 We plan to release the benchmark after further documentation.